joelypoley/joelypoley.github.io/_posts/2021-08-21-vaxxers-book-review.md

 >I remember being in a meeting very early on, probably in May, when someone at AstraZeneca confidently used the phrase ‘billions of doses’.
 That’s a real shock to the system when a really big day for you is manually putting 500 doses into vials.
 They were prepared to throw everything at it straightaway, rather than waiting for results from clinical trials before they fully invested.

 Companies also just have way more money to spend.
-(Provided the benefit/cost ratio is high).
+(Provided the benefit/cost ratio is high enough).

 >The vaccine was still in Italy, the trials were in the UK – and there were no commercial flights operating between the two.
 We were stuck.
 >...